muratk3n/thirdwave/en/2015/03/gallipoli.md

 field they will be meaningless.
 Let people work unsupervised [..] they will see in your orders what they want to see [..]
-Unless you adapt your leadership style to the weaknesses of the people in your group, you will almost certainly end up with a break in the chain of command.
+Unless you adapt your leadership style to the weaknesses of the people in your group, you will almost certainly end up with a break in the chain of command"

---

 The excerpt above has some interesting side conclusions: First is, even though Galipoli could not be won by the Allies, this did not